Information on exchanging part of an annual pension for a lump sum.

 - a lump sum HMRC identify as an unauthorised payment

-Giving up pension for lump sum does not affect the amount of survivor pension paid to a:
+Exchanging your pension for a lump sum does not affect the amount of an adult dependant pension paid to a:

 - surviving spouse